Your ultimate guide to slow cookers

 When it comes to comparing the two, it may be more straightforward than you think.
 Basically, the slow cooker can do one thing very well – cook stuff slowly.
 Whereas the multicooker has multiple functions, including pressure cooking, slow cooking, sautéing, and steaming.
 And because the multicooker has more buttons on it, it generally carries a bigger price tag.
 If you’re looking for something to take the stress out of cooking a full evening meal after work, and that’s about it, then the slow cooker is for you.
 But if you’re in the market for a kitchen assistant, capable of making small work of various cooking styles – including slow cooking – then it sounds like you want a multicooker.
 The only other thing to consider is that the multicooker’s pot isn’t generally as large as the slow cookers.

-From stews and casseroles, to briskets and even bread, the slow cooker is a seriously versatile countertop convenience.
-Of course, we use ours most often to make tasty, fluffy rice.
+Yes, we use ours to make tasty, fluffy rice.
 And it couldn’t be easier.
 With the pot’s non-stick coating, you don’t need to worry about babysitting rice cooking in a slow cooker, as you would on the stove or hob.
 You just set it off and get on with the rest of your meal.

 Start off by straining your uncooked rice with warm water until the water runs clear, removing all the starch and preventing it from clumping into one big ball.
 Once that’s all sorted, chuck it in the slow cooker with two mugs of boiling water and a pinch of salt, pop the lid on, and leave it for a couple of hours.
 And when it’s time to eat, fluff it up with a fork and serve.